Shanghai's Quiet Challenger Just Rewrote the AI Price List

 Five Models in Five Weeks

 MiniMax is not alone.
 In the first weeks of March 2026, five major Chinese AI models hit the market from Tencent, Alibaba, Baidu, and ByteDance.
-The pace is relentless.
-The lag between Chinese releases and the Western frontier has shrunk from months to weeks, and in some benchmarks, the gap has closed entirely.
+The pace is relentless, and as highlighted in recent coverage of Moonshot AI's rapid growth, Chinese companies are aggressively scaling their AI capabilities.

 Beijing approved Alibaba, ByteDance, and Tencent to order roughly 400,000 NVIDIA H200 chips in January, while simultaneously pushing domestic alternatives from Huawei and Cambricon.
 China is running a dual-track strategy: buy the best available hardware now, build your own for later.